urosj/reflexive-organism-model/investigations/2025-11-FractalReflexiveCoherence.md

 **3. Deterministic transfer across $(x,\sigma)$** (fractals from transport, not local splitting).
 The fractal structure doesn’t need to originate at each splitting event.
 It can instead come from the combined effect of spatial flux $J^i$, scale flux $J^\sigma$, geometry $g_{\mu\nu}$, and  nonlinearities in $v_C^\mu$.
 FRC’s full continuity equation $\partial_t C + \nabla_i (C v_C^{i}) +  \partial_\sigma J^\sigma = 0$ is nonlinear, coupled, and anisotropic.

 Hence, slight differences lead to strong distortions (sensitive dependence),  geometry couples across scales enabling iterative folding, and fluxes amplify anisotropies generating “deterministic chaos” in $(x,\sigma)$.
-This is how Navier–Stokes, reaction–diffusion, or Vlasov dynamics produce deterministic multifractals with *no randomness*.
+This is how Navier-Stokes, reaction-diffusion, or Vlasov dynamics produce deterministic multifractals with *no randomness*.

 Thus, a deterministic PDE with nonlinear flux almost always produces fractal invariants without randomness.